Film tinting: Tinting in the silent era

+Count Orlok the vampire (Max Schreck) attacks in a blue-tinted night scene from Nosferatu (1922).

 The process began in the 1890s, originally as a copy-guard against film pirates.
 The film was tinted amber, the color of the safelight on film printers.
 The discovery of bleaching methods by pirates soon put an end to this.
 Both the Edison Studios and the Biograph Company began tinting their films for setting moods.
 Because orthochromatic film stock could not be used in low-light situations, blue became the most popular tint, applied to scenes shot during the day and when projected, signified night.

 A variation of film tinting is hand coloring, in which only parts of the image are colored by hand with dyes, sometimes using a stencil cut from a second print of the film to keep colouring the same piece on different frames.
 The first hand tinted movie was Annabelle Serpentine Dance (1895), from Edison Studios.
 In it, Annabelle Moore, a young dancer from Broadway, is dressed in white veils that appear to change colors as she dances.
 Hand coloring was often used in early "trick" and fantasy films from Europe, especially those by Georges Méliès.
 Méliès experimented with color in his film biography of Joan of Arc (1900), leading to a different use of color in his 1902 Trip to the Moon, made available to modern viewers only after the 2012 release of a restoration of the film by Lobster Films.
 Some prints of the popular Edison film The Great Train Robbery (1903) had selected hand-colored scenes.
 Pathé had 100 young women at its factory at Vincennes who were employed as colorists.
-They produced the Life of Christ in 1910.

 As late as the 1920s, hand coloring processes were used for individual shots in Greed (1924) and The Phantom of the Opera (1925) (both utilizing the Handschiegl Color Process); and rarely, an entire feature-length movie such as The Last Days of Pompeii (1926) and Cyrano de Bergerac (1925), with color by Pathé's stencil process Pathéchrome.

 By the early teens, with the onset of feature-length films, tinting was expanded upon as another mood setter, just as commonplace as music.
 The Society of Motion Picture Engineers estimated that by 1920, tinting was used for 80 to 90 percent of all films.